 In-house research on structure, dynamics and function of matter at large-scale facilities

-To identify new classes of materials and develop a fundamental understanding of how they function - especially with respect to resource and energy-efficient technologies; to optimise measuring instruments and methods.
+To identify new classes of materials and develop a fundamental understanding of how they function - especially with respect to resource and energy-efficient technologies and to optimise measuring instruments and methods.

-Microscopy, small-angle scattering (SAS), spectroscopy, colloidal structure synthesis, theory and simulation of complex structures
+Microscopy, small-angle scattering (SAS), diffraction and spectroscopy with photons and neutrons, materials synthesis, theory and simulation of complex structures